Lyricflow/Lyricflow/README.md

 We gather huge datasets, and work with the data to train our machine learning model using the Tensorflow python ML library.
 After training for 10 Epochs with a vocabulary size of 15000 (9,000,000+ pieces of data to analyze), the model can accurately (>90%) predicts an artist to a song just from lyrics.
 Improvements are pending, and the model will gradually become smarter and efficient.

 * **II: Sentiment Analysis**
+Using Google's Natural Language API, we can retrieve sentiment data of input text.
+The sentiment data includes a score in range (-1,1) that indicates the overall emotion of the text, and a magnitude that indicates how much emotional content is present within the document.
+By filling our lyric dataset with these values for each song, we hope to find a correlation between the sentiment analysis of text to the entire song.
+This information will be usefull in shrinking the set of songs we need to search from.
+For example, if lyrics have a sentiment score of 0.4, we expect the song to lie in some range (0.4+x, 0.4-x), where x is the ideal threshold.
+Through analysis and training we can determine the best threshold where the song we are looking for falls into our subset.

 ### Why are you creating this particular product?